MicrosoftDocs/power-platform/power-platform/alm/devops-github-available-actions.md

 The available helper task is described below.

 > [!NOTE]
-> If you face timeout error with GitHub Actions workflow, please use @v1 for GitHub Actions for Power Platform.
+> If you receive a timeout error from a GitHub Actions workflow, try version @v1 of GitHub Actions for Power Platform.
 >
-> You must add **Install Power Platform Tools** (_steps below_) prior to any GitHub Actions for Power Platform.
+> Be sure to add the **Install Power Platform Tools** task in your workflow prior to any other GitHub Actions for Power Platform.
 >
 > For example,
 >